hth313/OS4/doc/semimerged.rst

 Semi-merged function are prompting XROM functions that take postfix arguments.
 This is much like many built-in functions, i.e. ``RCL``.

-Instructions such as ``RCL`` is made up of two parts, the instruction and its postfix argument.
-On the HP-41 they are displayed in programs as a fully merged instruction.
+Instructions such as ``RCL`` are made up from two parts, the instruction and its postfix argument.
+On the HP-41 they are displayed in programs as fully merged steps.

-The problem with XROM is that they cannot be entered in a program together with a postfix argument.
+The problem with XROM functions is that they cannot be entered in a program together with a postfix argument.
 The semi-merged feature makes this possible.

 Postfix operands
 ================

 .. index:: functions; postfix operands, postfix operands

-As we cannot alter the mainframe, there is no way to store a fully merged XROM function in a program step.
+As we cannot alter the mainframe there is no way we can store a fully merged XROM function in a program step.
 What we can do is storing it in two parts, first the XROM function and then its argument.
-As the argument can be any byte, it is not possible to store it raw by itself, as it may grab following bytes making the program impossible to view and edit.
+As the argument can be any byte, it is not possible to store it raw by itself, as it may grab following bytes making the program impossible to view and edit, and it can even corrupt program memory.

-Instead we wrap the postfix byte using a text literal.
+With semi-merged functions  we wrap the postfix byte using a text literal.
 This means that there are actually two program steps:

 .. code-block:: ca65